jonathanhus/llm-bias/README.md

 `python generate_templates.py --noun --p occupations --h gendered_words --output nli_bias.csv`

+The generated output file is over 400MB in size.
+To reduce the size by removing unnecessary columns and limiting the number of rows, run the following script:

+`python create_nli_dataset.py`

-For convenience the generated dataset is included in this repo as `nli_bias.csv`
+For convenience the generated dataset is included in this repo as `reduced_nli_bias.csv`